consp1racy/FloatingLabelLayout/README.md

     <item name="flv_ownerViewUseColorError">true</item>

 If true the owner view background becomes colored with error color when in error state.

+    <item name="flv_titleView">@id/title_text1</item>

+The title view attribute allows you to associate this helper with a title `FloatingLabelView`.
+This is used to delegate error state.

 ### CharacterCounterView extends FloatingHelperView